movingfinger/hardware-piscine/paintbot/README.md

 ```
 Arduino Mega 2560 Rev3 (recommended) or Arduino Uno Rev3
-Computer (Mac OS X, WINDOW, LINUX) to run Arduino IDE
+Any computer (Mac OS X, WINDOW, LINUX) to run Arduino IDE
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+git clone the repository or download the zip file, then go to paintbot folder

 Say what the step will be